Khiladi19/Pokemon/README.md

-# React + Vite
+# React + Vite(Pokadex)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Tech-used:React.js,vs-editor
+Feature:
+User can search a pokemon.
+User can vist a pokemon.
+User can see a pokemon properties

 Currently, two official plugins are available: